 - A) Air-Activated Signs.
 A sign that is inflated by air or uses air flow to induce movement.
 Inflatable objects used for signs are often made of flexible fabric and are equipped with a motor to blow air into the object.
 Air-activated signs are typically temporary and are restrained, attached, or held in place by a cord, rope, cable, or similar method, but can be permanent. - B) Animated Sign.
 A sign that has any visible moving part either constantly or at intervals; flashing, scintillating, intermittent, or oscillating lights; visible mechanical movement of any description; or other apparent visible movement achieved by any means that move, change, flash, oscillate or visibly alters in appearance to depict action, create an image of a living creature or person, or create a special effect or scene.
 This definition does not include Changeable-Copy Signs and Electronic Message Center (EMC) Signs that comply with this Article. - C) Awning (or Canopy).
 A retractable or fixed shelter constructed of materials on a supporting framework that projects from the exterior wall of a building.
 A canopy or awning is placed over a door, window, entrance, outdoor service area or entire building.
 The canopy or awning sign is an integral and permanent part of that awning, canopy or other fabric, plastic, or structural protective cover.
-A marquee sign is not a canopy sign.

-- E) Billboard (also known as an off-premises sign).
+A marquee sign is not a canopy sign. - D) Banner Sign.
+A temporary sign on paper, cloth, fabric or other flexible or combustible material of any kind that is attached flat against a permanent sign face or strung between two poles or structures.
+National flags, state or municipal flags, or the official flag of any institution or business are not considered banner signs. - E) Billboard (also known as an off-premises sign).
 Any sign which contains a message or advertises an establishment, product, service, space, or activity not available on the lot on which the sign is located. - F) Building Marker.
 Any sign indicating the name of a building, date of construction and any incidental information about its construction and history, which sign is cut into a masonry surface or made of bronze or other permanent material.